ManticoreGamesInc/platform-documentation/src/references/data_tables.md

 ### Copy and Pasting Columns and Rows

-Creators can copy and paste existing rows and columns into the data table by right clicking and selecting **Copy** or **Paste** from the pop up option panel.
+Creators can copy and paste existing rows and columns into the data table by right-clicking and selecting **Copy** or **Paste** from the popup option panel.

 ![!Copy and Pasting](../img/DataTables/copy_paste.png){: .center loading="lazy" }

 ### Editing Outside of the Core Editor

-A **Data Table** is a text file called a `csv` (Command-separated Values).
-This allow creators to easily modify the data of a data table.
-So adding large amounts of data would be easier by editing the csv file rather then adding the rows in one by one manually.
+A **Data Table** is a text file called a `CSV` (Comma-separated Values).
+This allows creators to easily modify the data of a data table.
+So adding large amounts of data would be easier by editing the CSV file rather than adding the rows in one by one manually.

-In **Project Content**, right clicking on a data table gives the options to **Show in Explorer**.
+In **Project Content**, right-clicking on a data table gives the options to **Show in Explorer**.
 Selecting this option will open up the location of the data table based on the current project.

 ![!CSV](../img/DataTables/csv_file.png){: .center loading="lazy" }